Hula (software)

-Hula was an open source mail and calendar project based on open standards announced on February 15, 2005 by Novell.
+Hula was an open source mail and calendar project based on open standards announced on February 15, 2005, by Novell.

 History

-Hula was an open-source effort sponsored by Novell and developed by Dave Camp and Joe Gasiorek, amongst others.
+Hula was an open-source effort sponsored by Novell and developed by Dave Camp, Dalton Valliere and Joe Gasiorek, amongst others.

 Hula was derived from an existing product by the same software house, called NetMail, and retained many of the architectural features of that software.
 However, important components such as the mail store were intended to be re-developed to integrate new functionality (such as search) and new features (such as calendaring, using the calendar server protocol CalDAV).

 Hula aimed to expand in three main directions: